emmaghl/QCP_7/README.md

 # Project-Bambi

-## Python Versions
+## Python Version
-Been tested to work with Python 3.11.2
+Been tested to work with Python 3.11.2.
+See `Requirements.txt` file to see the python libraries and versions needed to run this code.